Who's Running Where

 MISSING CHILD - Robeson County

-Adrianna Chavis, of Norment Road, was found Tuesday evening in Clinton with her biological mother.
-She had been staying there for several days, according to Dwayne Hunt, assistant police chief with the Pembroke Police Department.
+UPDATE: PEMBROKE — Police have also located the 19-year-old Lumberton woman who had not been heard from since Nov.
+13. Adrianna Chavis, of Norment Road, was found Tuesday evening in Clinton with her biological mother.
+She had been staying there for several days, according to Dwayne Hunt, assistant police chief with the Pembroke Police Departme...

 Tuesday, November 22, 2011